akkamin/akkamin.github.io/projects/project-2.md

 I learned a lot about the design processes through Blender and am currently focusing on creating better meshes right now.

-If you would like to know more about Blender go here
+If you would like to know more about Blender go [here](https://www.blender.org/).